CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

+When the author opens the PR, and the stakeholders respond to the PR seeking author's response the bot will run the following condition and apply the needs author feedback :memo: label in the PR.
+This is to alert the Author that the activity has occurred and they need to respond so the merge can be applied faster.
+The purpose of the task is to improve productivity and to provide possible resolution.

+**Event responder - pull request reviews**
 **Add Needs Author feedback label to PR When Changes are Requested**
 | **Conditions**   | **Actions**   |
 |:------------- |:----------: |